Signs as Tokens: A Retrieval-Enhanced Multilingual Sign Language Generator

 overview

-Qualitative comparisons of generated signs between our proposed method, SOKE, with the baseline method, MotionGPT, on CSL-Daily and How2Sign.
-The results indicate that SOKE can generate finer-grained hand articulations than MotionGPT.
+Qualitative comparisons of generated signs between our proposed method, SOKE, with the SOTA method, S-MotionGPT, on the test sets of How2Sign (left), CSL-Daily (middle), and Phoenix-2014T (right).

 Video Demos